mallman/CoreMLaMa/README.md

     ```

 This script will download and convert [Big LaMa](https://github.com/advimman/lama#models-options) to a Core ML package named LaMa.mlpackage.

+### iOS Deployment Problems

+The Core ML model this script produces was designed for macOS deployments.
+It runs well on macOS, on the GPU.
+I have received several reports of unsuccessful attempts to run this model on iOS, especially with fp16 precision on the Neural Engine.
+Conversely, I have not received any reports of _successful_ deployments to iOS.

+It may very well be possible to run this model on iOS with some tuning in the conversion process.
+I simply have not attempted this.
+I would very much welcome a PR and give credit to anyone who is able to convert this model and run it with great results on iOS.

 ### Acknowledgements and Thanks